Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 Some other important differences between the Stack and the Heap.

-The Stack is more limited in size, you should try to avoid storing large amounts of data here (even if the size is known).
+The Stack is more limited in size, you should try to avoid storing large amounts of data here

 Creating memory on the Heap takes longer than creating it on the Stack, this is because you have to communicate your requirements to the operating system and wait for it to get back to you with that allocation.